Senior Citizens Savings Scheme (SCSS) Details

 (i) If closed before 1 year, no interest will be payable and if paid already will be recovered.

-(ii) If the amount is withdrawn after one year, a penalty of 1.5% of the deposit will be charged
+(ii) If the amount is withdrawn after 1 year but before 2 year, a penalty of 1.5% of the deposit will be charged

-(iii) If the amount is withdrawn after 2 years, a penalty of 1% of the deposit will be charged.
+(iii) If the amount is withdrawn after 2 years but before 5 year, a penalty of 1% of the deposit will be charged.

 5. NOMINATION FACILITY